hyurl/sfn/docs/v06x/en-US/security.md

 ### Sending the CSRF Token Back To Server

-On client side, you just need to send a field `x-csrf-token` that carries the token along with your data via one of these approaches:
+On the client-side, you just need to send a field `x-csrf-token` that carries the token along with your data via one of these approaches:

 - `HTTP request header` for Ajax.
 - `URL search string` e.g. `?x-csrf-token={token}`
 - `request body` a.k.a.
 HTML form-data.

-When you're request with these HTTP methods, you must send the token, otherwise a `403 Forbidden` will be thrown.
+When you request with these HTTP methods, you must send the token, otherwise a `403 Forbidden` will be thrown.

 - `DELETE`